heros

 str

-_disconnect_local_hero_callback(event: callable, remote_hero_method: callable) bool
+_disconnect_local_hero_callback(event: collections.abc.Callable, remote_hero_method: collections.abc.Callable) bool

 Disconnect a method of RemoteHERO from an event of the LocalHERO.